Charles Rennie Mackintosh mural

 Conclusion

 Charles Rennie Mackintosh was a pioneer of Scottish Design and a perfect example of what happens when you lean into these transferable skills.
-Learning more about him, and going on the Mackintosh Trail has helped me build a deeper appreciation for the man and his work than I already had.
+His work covers everything from architecture, to textiles, book covers, posters, and furniture.
+A truly multidisciplinary designer.

 Leave a Reply